sstubben/sstubben.github.io/consulting.md

 What value I bring
 ------------------
+I have vast experience in software projects; from idea generation to execution, test and delivery.
 Due to my experience and my background as a BSc. in Software Engineering and MSc. in Management Engineering, the following fields are of great interest to me:

 *  Software process setup and optimization
 *  Software project management